its4ff/muse-sdk/README.md

 - Place ring in case
 - **Case must be connected to USB-C to charge** — the case LED may light up without USB, but it won't actually charge
 - If LED on ring is **red** when placed in case, battery is dead — charge for ~1.5 hours or overnight
-- Battery percentage can be inaccurate; charge when behavior seems sluggish or when the green LED is not lit when you try to speak
+- Battery percentage can be inaccurate; charge when you see a red LED signal
+- Battery curve problems may cause inaccurate readings of 100% or 0% at times.

 **Connection tips:**
 - Keep ring **within 5-10 feet** of your phone — no offline recordings in this version
 - If connection drops, ring will flash blue several times and keep trying to reconnect
 - Also use the electrical connection in the case for reconnects if you need to
+- Often times the ring may not connect, but it's not actually out of battery.
+It just had it's reconnect cycle timeout most likely, and needs to be sent a wakeup signal (which can be done with the charging case).
-- BLE disconnects are a known issue in this PCB version
+- BLE disconnects are a known issue in this PCB version, and I apologize for how it might affect this initial experience!!

 ---